 No matter who you are, or where you are on life's journey, you are welcome here!

 The worship reservation form includes a space to share your celebrations and prayer concerns.
 You can also send an email.
-For in-the-moment celebrations, Zoom worshippers can unmute and share when invited to do so or use the chat function anytime.
-All congregants can text Pastor Ken at 480-263-3308.
+For in-the-moment celebrations, please text Pastor Ken at 480-263-3308.
 In-person worshippers can also write a card with their celebration or prayer concern.